traciechang/auction-house/README.md

 ![alt text](http://res.cloudinary.com/dcf4iyb6t/image/upload/c_scale,w_496/v1525378154/auction%20house%20readme/ActionCable/auction_active_detail_receiveNewBid.png)
 * When a new `bid` is received, an Ajax request is made to `fetchAuction` and the component will re-render to reflect the new `bid`.
+* `BidChannel` was originally the only channel, but there was a technical limitation of how an execution of a buyout would be handled.
+Hence, `AuctionChannel` was created so that each channel has a single responsibility.
-* This component also subscribes to the `AuctionChannel`.
-When an auction's `end_time` is updated, an Ajax request is made to `fetchAuction` and the component will disappear so that other users can no longer interact with this auction.
-This happens when a user selects the Buyout option, which immediately ends the auction.
+* When a user executes a buyout, the auction's `end_time` is updated, an Ajax request is made to `fetchAuction`, and the component will disappear so that other users can no longer interact with this auction.

 **The Auction Search Algorithm**